The Main Library and Weaver Library are open to everyone, including the public. We look forward to seeing you. Learn

 We subscribe to dozens of ebook packages, giving you access to millions of titles online.
 See a list of all of our ebook collections.

 If you're a student, check your student booklist on the UA BookStores' website (see "How do I access my booklist?" under Textbook FAQ).
 For each textbook, select Check UA Library for ebook ».
 You can also look in the Library Tools on your D2L Brightspace course sites.
 Course ebooks will be featured in the upper right corner.

 If you're an instructor and you submit your required course materials through the UA BookStores' textbook adoption process on time, the library will automatically check for an unlimited-user ebook version of your required textbook(s).
 We buy these whenever they're available.
 Unfortunately, ebook licensing works differently for academic libraries than it does for individual purchases.
 Publishers don't make most titles available to us as unlimited-user ebooks for course use.
-If you have questions about a specific title, please contact your librarian or Cheryl Cuillier in Content & Collections.
+Instructors can check for ebook availability from the library before adopting a particular textbook.

 All ebooks are laptop and desktop friendly.
 Offline reading on mobile devices is possible with the following apps:

 Each individual ebook contains information about device support.

 The number of simultaneous users varies for individual ebooks.
 We buy unlimited-user access for courses whenever possible.
 Sometimes, only one person at a time can use an ebook.
-Please contact your librarian or Cheryl Cuillier in Content & Collections if you have questions about a specific title, especially for course use.
+Please contact your librarian if you have questions about a specific title, especially for course use.

 Individual ebooks contain information about downloading, printing, and saving.
 Some ebooks can be downloaded for a specified period of time.
 But keep in mind that downloading an entire book may impact multi-user access, and may also require creating an account from the vendor's website and installing additional software.